BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Test
 ~~~~
 Use the following awscli command to check that we can now access the **'Parameter store'**.
+Notice we're not getting an error regarding credentials.

 .. code-block::